nucciodinome/Web-Scraping-Text-Mining-with-RStudio/index.md

-# Web Scraping with R Studio: A gentle introduction
+# Scraping the Web with R

 **Welcome to this short tutorial on Web Scraping!**